pjevic/pjevic/README.md

 - 👋🏻 Hi, I’m Milan Pjevic.
-- 👀 I’m interested in ...
-Frontend Development.
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning ...
-CSS, SCSS and JavaScript.
+- 🌱 I’m currently learning SCSS, BEM and JavaScript.
-- 💞️ I’m looking to collaborate on ...
-Just ask! :D
+- 💞️ I’m looking to collaborate on any project where I can fit.
-- 📫 How to reach me ... milanpjevic@icloud.com
+- 📫 milanpjevic@icloud.com

+- 🐝 Let's learn and work together.

 <!---
 pjevic/pjevic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.